 The Housing Data and Analytics Summit is the biggest housing-specific data event in the UK.
 Opening the day, our Chief Executive, Laurice Ponting said “Today, we are bringing together some of the most influential data professionals from different industries including health, the media and retail to deliver best data practice, with transferable insights for the housing sector.”

 So, what were the 10 key takeaways for the future of data in housing??

-1. The importance of collaboration and the power of people - One hundred and twenty data professionals came together from different organisations but with shared challenges and goals.
+1. The importance of collaboration and the power of people - One hundred and fifty data professionals came together from different organisations but with shared challenges and goals.
 Finding the best ways to utilise the data collected, creating a data strategy which aligns with business objectives and staying on top of innovation and emerging technologies are all common challenges facing those working in data.
 As one delegate put it: